All individual plants are $4.00 each.

 I grow new ornamentals every year and their variety never ceases to amaze me.
 Deep purple leaves and purple to red chiles.
 Nature's beautiful blanket of warmth.
 Annuum.

-"Looking at the sun" These chiles grow toward the sky.
-Also called chile trompa (elephant´s trunk).
+"Looking at the sun" These chiles grow toward the sky and make beautiful ristras.
 Annuum.

 Erin, the Chile Girl, crossed the Shishito with the Monk's Hat and christened this unbelievably goofy result.
 Annuum.

 Let's not neglect the upper part of the monkey's anatomy.
 No words can describe this silly shape.
 Annuum.